Contents

 Design Accent.

-Skylights can affect a home’s interior design like no other component, adding an unforeseen punch in stairs or home offices or by supplying a centerpiece in living spaces and kitchens.
+Skylights can affect a home’s interior design like no other aspect, adding an unforeseen punch in staircases or office or by offering a focal point in living spaces and cooking areas.

 Constant Light vs. Windows’ Light.